Wine Sommelier Levels and What They Mean

 A Depth of Information

-The Certified Sommelier exam is a one day examination that puts theory, tasting, and service skills to the test.
+The Certified Sommelier exam is a one-day examination that tests whether you can perform under real hospitality pressure.
 To pass this level, you must complete all three of the following exams with at least 60% correct answers on each section, simultaneously:

 Level 3: Advanced Sommelier